 Don’t Let Pests in Through the Dryer Vent

 Examine dryer vents to ensure the damper isn’t stuck open or broken off completely.
 Also, make sure to check that the seal between the vent and the wall is tight to keep house pests out.

 Trim Plants Against Your House

 Once you kill the ants in your house and yard, take steps to ensure they don’t come back.
 Trim back bushes, shrubs, and trees that brush against your siding or roof and provide a bridge for ants to reach your house.
 Keep a 3-in. to 6-in. clearance space between the soil around the foundation and the bottom row of the siding to prevent ants from nesting in the siding (and make sure the soil slopes away from the house).

 Seeing ants?
 Place small piles of cornmeal down wherever you see ants.
 Ants like to eat the cornmeal and they will take it back to their colony but they can’t digest it.
 It may take a few days to work, but if you have pets, it’s a non-toxic solution.

 Do You Have Bed Bugs?

 Bed bugs travel easily on clothes during vacation times.
 Check for bed bugs after visiting others, or being visited by overnight guests.
-Remember bed bugs can live in couches as well as mattresses.
-And clean any vacation clothes immediately.
+Remember that bed bugs can live in couches as well as mattresses.

 Get Rid of Dust Mites